-- Many NoSQL Databases federate a number of commodity servers together.
+- Many NoSQL Databases federate several commodity servers together.

-- Avoids having a “single point of failure”
+- It avoids having a “single point of failure”.

 We are looking at financial criteria, and that’s pretty new.
-We will in effect review issues of demand or load on the system, and the type of work, the workload that the system needs to take on.
-Now on the financial side, we are going to have some fairly novel conclusions here.
+We will, in effect, review issues of demand or load on the system, the type of work, and the workload the system needs to take on.
+We will have some fairly novel conclusions here on the financial side.
 The first one is the less novel of the two, and that is the economics of open-source software may in and of themselves create a strong endorsement for NoSQL.

-Now, if you can combine those factors with the real technologically supporting factors, for example, you are in a web-scale scenario and you are doing simple storage and retrieval, well now you have really got a home run, because now you are applying the right technology, and you have some political and financial reasons that only enhance your choice.
+Suppose you can combine those factors with the real technologically supporting factors, for example.
+In that case, you are in a web-scale scenario and doing simple storage and retrieval; well, now you have a home run because now you are applying the right technology, and you have some political and financial reasons that only enhance your choice.

-So, look, if you are not in that demand or a workload scenario, then it may be kind of bankrupt in terms of your integrity to use NoSQL just to attract a VC, and most likely the smart VC’s would probably recognize that.
-But if you are in the right scenario zone, then on top of that you are probably going to have better fundraising experience and overall more manageable set of costs if you go with the NoSQL model.
+So, look, if you are not in that demand or a workload scenario, then it may be kind of bankrupt in terms of your integrity to use NoSQL to attract a VC, and most likely, the smart VCs would probably recognize that.
+But if you are in the right scenario zone, you will probably have a better fundraising experience and an overall more manageable set of costs if you go with the NoSQL model.